danzin/image-app/README.md

           │ (WebSocket)    │
           └────────────────┘
  ```
+### Real-time messaging
+  - Users can start conversations and send messages in real time

 ### CQRS: Working on gradually switching from the classic modular architecture to CQRS
   - Command, Query and Event buses are implemented and fully functional.